 All course credits received in the Dual Enrollment program are accepted by St. Thomas University and are generally transferable to other colleges and universities.

 Who teaches the Dual Enrollment courses?

 Dual Enrollment courses are taught by St. Thomas University professors and/or high school teachers (who meet St. Thomas University’s criteria for adjunct professors).
 St. Thomas University, accredited by the Southern Association of Colleges and Schools (SACS), abides by its standards for the selection of adjunct faculty.
-The criteria are as follows:

 What are the benefits of enrolling in St. Thomas University’s Dual Enrollment Program?